yaph/d3-geomap/README.md

 * better docs
 * not reusable with any topojson file, as long as world.objects.subunits is hard coded
 * make value parsing (parseFloat right now) a setting
-* columns function that returns a sorted list of culumn headings except iso3

 ## References